axhnxszxyy/axhminal/README.md

 So how should it be used?
 With other themes! (...or just on it's own, if you want)

-Here's Nominal used with Rose Pine discord theme
+Here's Nominal used with Rosé Pine discord theme

 ![image](https://github.com/nvkomimi/nominal/assets/76652465/ca198276-00b0-4b98-8be0-aa29d93db4cb)